 Four AAE students and recent graduates were selected as “Tomorrow’s Leaders: The 20 Twenties” by Aviation Week Network.

 Daniel Gochenaur, Caroline Kren, Zachary Marshall and Ryan Strelau were among the group recognized as individuals who are on course “to change the face of the aerospace and defense industry,” according to the Aviation Week Network.

 Kren and Strelau are graduate students in AAE, and Gochenaur and Marshall earned their bachelor’s degrees in May.
-The fours were identified as the top aerospace-bound students from an international field of 61 highly qualified candidates with the final selection based not only on academic performance, but also on an ability to contribute to a broader community and to communicate the value of the design/research they’ve undertaken.
+The four were identified as the top aerospace-bound students from an international field of 61 highly qualified candidates with the final selection based not only on academic performance but also on an ability to contribute to a broader community and to communicate the value of the design/research they’ve undertaken.